 First of all, fire extinguishers are not designed to fight large or spreading fires.
 Even on small fires, they are useful only under the right conditions.
 An extinguisher needs to be readily available and in working order.
 It should be located in plain view and near an escape route.
 The operator should be familiar with the extinguisher so valuable time will not be wasted trying to read directions during an emergency.
 You must have the right “type” (also referred to as “class”) of extinguisher for the type of fire, and an adequate “rating” for the size of the fire.

 Extinguishers are labeled with a letter according to the type of fire on which they might be used.
-Using one type of extinguisher on the wrong type of fire could be dangerous and actually make the situation much worse, but don’t let that scare you away!
-It’s as easy as ABC.
+Using one type of extinguisher on the wrong type of fire could be dangerous and make the situation much worse.
 Here are the most common extinguisher types:

 - Type A is labeled with a triangle on the extinguisher.
 It is used for ordinary combustibles such as wood, paper, cloth, rubber and most plastics.